 '''

 Maude> (set debug select on .)

 Debug select is on.

 Maude> (debug select is1 is2 c1 c2 expand .)

 Labels c1 c2 expand is1 is2 are now suspicious.

+Once these entions are introduced we can start the debug

 '''

 Once these options are introduced, we can start the debugging process with the same command as before: